Coda-Coda/deepsea-1/README.md

 # Files particularly relevant to FMBC 2021 Paper

+## Paper: Using Coq to Enforce the Checks-Effects-Interactions Pattern in DeepSEA Smart Contracts

 [contracts/fmbc-2021-example/contract.ds](contracts/fmbc-2021-example/contract.ds) has the DeepSEA smart contract source code used in examples.

 [contracts/fmbc-2021-example/contract/](https://github.com/Coda-Coda/deepsea-1/tree/fmbc-2021/contracts/fmbc-2021-example) has the Coq files automatically generated from [contract.ds](contracts/fmbc-2021-example/contract.ds) by running [build.sh](contracts/fmbc-2021-example/build.sh) (in contracts/fmbc-2021-example/).
 It also has the [TransfersModellingExample.v](contracts/fmbc-2021-example/contract/TransfersModellingExample.v) file.
 To step through these files in Coq you should use [Coq 8.9.1](https://github.com/coq/coq/releases/tag/V8.9.1).
 To build all the files that are automatically generated you'll need all the DeepSEA dependencies.
 [Nix](https://nixos.org/) is recommended for this.
 Then run [build.sh](contracts/fmbc-2021-example/build.sh) from inside contracts/fmbc-2021-example/.